Tom Taylor (sculptor): Educator

-and it moved from the city centre to the suburb of Ilam.
+Canterbury University College became the University of Canterbury and the School of Fine Arts moved from the city centre to the suburb of Ilam.

-Taylor returned to the school in 1960 as a lecturer specialising in sculpture.
+Taylor joined the school in 1960 as a lecturer specialising in sculpture.

-He led the sculpture department from 1969 until his retirement in 1991.
+He led the sculpture department from 1969 until his retirement in January 1991.

 As late as the mid-1980s, Taylor taught and largely practiced modernism.

-But he encouraged his students to explore other movements and unconventional media.
+But he was interested in his students's exploration of other movements and unconventional media.

-A number of Taylor's students became notable artists.
+A history of art in Canterbury listed Taylor's students who became sculptors: